 I’ve produced over 800 podcast episodes covering Art, Pop Culture, Fashion, Sports, and Technology.
-Here’s a sample of those moments:
+Some of my ongoing projects include Bottom of the Map, the Atlanta Legacy Makers Podcast, and a podcast for Flux Projects.

 Your first of anything is filled with the most uncertainty and experimentation, and it was definitely that way with The G Cafe.
 The “G” stood for all interesting things that began with the letter “G”: Greatness, Gadgets, Glamour, Government, etc. Essentially, it was a podcast that covered pop culture through conversation with people who had some insight into a particular field…PR, Fashion, Entrepreneurship, Media Culture, and beyond.
 I truly appreciated this experience, and there are still some elements of The G Cafe in nearly every project I’ve done since.